marksim/blog/source/_posts/2013-05-06-pushing-past-programmers-block.markdown

 ### 3. Structured Procrastination (a.k.a.
 Mark Forrester's [Final Version](http://archive.constantcontact.com/fs004/1100358239599/archive/1109511856508.html))

-Contrary to the last item, start at the top of your list, put a . next to that item.
-Then go down your list and put a . next to every item you'd rather be working on.
-Start from the bottom and go back up your list.
-Once you've gotten the first one done, lather, rinse and repeat.
+Contrary to the last item, start at the top of your list, put a "." next to that item.
+Then go down your list and put a "." next to every item you'd rather be working on.
+Start from the bottom and go back up your list, doing each item you marked.
+Once you've gotten back to the top of the list and done the first item, lather, rinse and repeat.

 ### 4. Pairing